General Care For Hardwood Floors

 Surface finishes are very popular today because they are durable, water-resistant and require minimal maintenance.
 Surface finishes are blends of synthetic resins.
 These finishes are most often referred to as urethanes or polyurethanes and remain on the surface of the Hardwood floor to form a protective coating.
 They are generally available in high-gloss, semi-gloss and satin.

 - Dust mop or vacuum regularly.

 - Buff to restore shine.
 Waxing may be necessary when buffing no longer restores shine.

 - Apply a cleaner and liquid wax specifically for Hardwood floors.

 - Apply the wax evenly, allow the Hardwood floor to dry and buff to the desired luster.

 - If the hardwood floor has dirt build-up or the wax is discolored, use a combination liquid cleaner/wax made specifically for Hardwood flooring.

 - Make sure it is solvent rather than water base.

-- Be sure to follow manufacturer’s directions carefully.
+- Be sure to follow the manufacturer’s directions carefully.